 An individual who is injured by an intoxicated person also may have a claim under California’s “social host” liability laws.
 Under these laws, a social host can be held liable for injuries caused by a guest’s intoxication if the social host knowingly served alcohol to a minor and someone was injured due to the minor’s intoxication.
 In addition to being responsible for the injuries the intoxicated minor causes to someone else, the social host could also be liable for any injuries the intoxicated minor suffers due to their intoxication.

 Dram shop liability claims can be complex.
-If you were injured by an intoxicated person, it is important to speak with an experienced Orange County personal injury attorney who can help you understand your rights and options under California law.
+If you were injured by an intoxicated person, it is important to speak with an experienced Santa Ana injury lawyer who can help you understand your rights and options under California law.
 Contact us today to schedule a free consultation.